Sonic the Hedgehog (TV series)/Development

 Conception and season one

 After recognizing the potential of Sonic the Hedgehog as a brand, Sega of America CEO Tom Kalinske knew he wanted to take the character and have a television show built around him.
 While working at Mattel in the 1980's, Kalinske had taken a similar approach with the "Masters of the Universe" toy line, and felt it would serve Sonic in a similar fashion.
 In 1991, Kalinske initially met with Haim Saban to talk over the idea of an animated Sonic series.

-Eventually, Andy Heyward, the CEO of DIC Entertainment, reached out to Sega of America, pitching their version of a Sonic the Hedgehog television show.
+Saban was not the only party interested in producing a Sonic the Hedgehog television series.
+Andy Heyward, the CEO of DIC Entertainment, reached out to Sega of America over the matter, expressing interest in the license.
 The company was no stranger to adapting video game properties to television, having previously worked on various Super Mario Bros. series and Captain N: The Game Master.
-Impressed, a deal was soon made, giving DIC the rights to move ahead on development and production.
+Soon, the studio pitched the premise to Sega, with Sonic being part of a "Freedom Team" fighting against the evil Dr. Robotnik.
+A deal between the two companies was made, giving DIC the rights to move ahead on development and production.

 Needing to find a home for the series, DIC reached out to the American television network ABC, and were pleasantly surprised by the results of their meeting.